GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::

-:::{dropdown} How to add DEA Land Cover to your own Esri environment
+:::{dropdown} How to add DEA Land Cover from the Digital Atlas of Australia to your own Esri environment

 1. Add the layer to your map.
     1. In the top menu bar, click **File** &gt; **Add Data** &gt; **Add Data...**